Film reviews from across the cinematic landscape. Written by: Jason Wheeler, Film Frenzy Senior Writer & Editor.

-It is a fascinating aspect to the film in its treatment of Ipkiss and The Mask as two separate characters.
+It is a fascinating aspect of the film in its treatment of Ipkiss and The Mask as two separate characters.
 He’s treated poorly by nearly every character other than his closest friends, yet goes through good character development as he takes cues from his alter ego, learning to stand up for himself as the film goes on.
 Ipkiss is even immediately characterized as a lonely heart looking for love in a big city, seen when newspaper reporter Peggy Brandt runs into him at his bank.
 His lack of courage is even shown early on when failing to stand up to his landlord, who decides to tell a dripping wet Ipkiss the money to restore her new carpet is coming out of his security deposit.

 The Mask is essentially a foil for Ipkiss.
-Where the latter would be unable to make the first move in wooing a woman, The Mask will interrupt a singer’s set to change the musicians attire, have them start playing in a completely different style and engage in a tango with said singer.
+Where the latter would be unable to make the first move in wooing a woman, The Mask will interrupt a singer’s set to change the musician's attire, have them start playing in a completely different style and engage in a tango with said singer.
 He won’t let anyone get the upper hand on him either, seen in his first few minutes.
 The Mask jumps out of a window and is confronted by a car.
 The driver lays on the horn, causing the titular character to produce a tiny horn with a sound able to blow the car’s windows out.
 Thugs attempting to jump him in the very next moment are also chased away thanks to his antics.
 Where Ipkiss is meek, would rather not stir up any trouble and is content with slinking away when confrontation happens, The Mask is bold, produces trouble and is at the center of any confrontation.

 Bold indicates reception of award/recognition